eersnington/workflow-cloudflare-world/packages/bun/README.md

 console.log(`Workflow Bun example listening on http://localhost:${server.port}`);
 ```

-Prefer routing tables?
-The fetch handler returns a `Response | undefined`, so you can integrate it inside any router (Elysia, Hono, etc.) by delegating the `/.well-known/workflow/v1/*` routes to it.
+The fetch handler returns `Response | undefined`, so you can hand off the `/.well-known/workflow/v1/*` routes to your router of choice (Elysia, Hono, etc.).

 ## Optional: annotate workflows from the manifest